anonymous5987169-sys/COUNTER-HATE-Multimodal-Counterfactual-Augmentation-for-Bias-Aware-Hate-Speech-Detection/README.md

 - **Deterministic seeding**: seed = (0xDEADBEEF + i × 1,000,003) mod 2^32 for reproducibility
 - **Quality control**: Visual tone bias audit on 200-sample subset; confirmed no statistically significant difference in mean brightness or saturation between hate and non-hate classes

-For details on identity mapping, dataset construction challenges, and counterfactual examples per class, See [Appendix.pdf](./Appendix.pdf).
+For details on identity mapping, dataset construction challenges, and counterfactual examples per class.
+See Appendix in the paper.

 ---